AD – this post contains affiliate links

 Am I allowed to give myself a lil self promo here?
 Regardless, I’m going to anyway because YOLO.
 In October last year, I created my first eBook, A Beginners Guide to Blogging which covers all the basics from SEO, promoting your blog, goal setting, disclaimers and contact pages and much more.
 Ideal for beginners and new bloggers.

-A Beginners Guide To Growing and Engaged and Authentic Blog Following by Jenny in Neverland
+A Beginners Guide To Growing Your Blog Following by Jenny in Neverland

-Then earlier this year, I released my second eBook, A Beginners Guide to Growing an Engaged and Authentic Blog Following.
+Then earlier this year, I released my second eBook, A Beginners Guide to Growing Your Blog Following.
 I touched on this briefly in my first book but in this one, I really delve into how to grow your audience, what makes your audience tick and how to be as follow friendly as possible.

 Free SEO Course by Dana Nicole